psadmin-io/psadminio_showoff/topic/topic.md

 * Use Fault Domains for HA
 * Availability Domains are for Failover
-  * AD's are data centers approx
+  * AD's are data centers in close physical proximity
 * Lack of Regional Subnets forced design

 ~~~SECTION:notes~~~